 “Companies, sectors, and even economies that make bold investments in AI will likely see significant gains, while those slow to adopt risk falling behind.” — James Manyika, McKinsey Global Institute

-Packed in our mobile devices alone is a collection of applications that harnesses the capabilities of AI like facial recognition, language translator, and AI assistants like Siri and Alexa.
+Packed in our mobile devices alone is a collection of applications that harnesses the capabilities of AI like facial recognition, language translator, and AI assistants like Siri and Google Assistant.

 On a larger scale, for companies, industries, and even economies, early adopters are already reaping the benefits through increased productivity and ability to take advantage of new innovations.
 For instance, taken from ECIPE briefing notes on AI & Trade Policy, data-driven commerce in 2017 exceeded US$2 trillion, with a growth rate of 25%.